mrdrewgurley/nopass-sails-react-webpack-seed/README.md

 ### Running

 * Watches the project with continuous rebuild.
+View at http://localhost:1337
 ```
 yarn start
 ```